Last Updated: December 14, 2017

 1. Is your loved one ambulatory?

-2. Does your loved one have a chronic wound, colostomy, feeding tube, require insulin injections, tracheostomy etc.?
+2. Does your loved one have a chronic wound, colostomy, require insulin injections, tracheostomy etc.?

 Assisted living communities rarely are allowed to care for residents with these conditions.
 Furthermore, a large number of assisted living communities are not allowed to provide insulin injections.
 There are a few states where assisted living facilities can obtain additional licensing to offer care like this, for example, assisted living facilities in Florida can offer the above mentioned care if they have a “limited nursing services license,” but as a rule of thumb, the kind of care described above is indicative of the need for nursing home care.

 3. Does your loved one require medical attention on an ongoing basis?

 Assisted living communities can offer a high level of care with “activities of daily living.” such as bathing, dressing, toileting and so on, but this kind of care is considered non-medical.
 If your loved one needs medical attention from a doctor or nurse on an ongoing basis, a nursing home is more preferable.

 4. Does your loved one require rehabilitation, for example after a hospitalization or surgery?

 Rehabilitation services are offered at a nursing home and are covered by Medicare for up to 100 days.
 If your family is looking for rehab, explore nursing homes.
 It is worth noting though, that after rehab, many seniors may need to move to assisted living.

 5. Does your loved one have late stage Alzheimer’s or dementia?